laser cutting

 Its 2 kW output power allows it to quickly cut 8 mm below the thickness of stainless steel and 12 mm below the thickness of ordinary carbon steel.

-This technology and equipment can significantly improve the efficiency of manufacturing metal material cutting and processing by being reasonably applied.
+This technology and equipment can significantly improve the efficiency of metal material cutting and processing when applied reasonably.

 Additionally, it helps reduce material loss in processing and results in higher-quality processed products.

-Compared with traditional cutting and processing technology, laser cutting technology produces and processes finished materials more in line with the design standards.
+Compared to traditional cutting and processing technology, laser cutting technology produces and processes finished materials more closely in line with design standards.

 Under normal circumstances, its positioning accuracy can be controlled at 0.05 mm, and its repeat positioning accuracy at 0.02 mm.